 SJS/TEN can affect all ages and races, with a slight preponderance seen in women (1.5:1) and an increasing incidence with age.
 Studies have linked certain HLA haplotypes and genetic p450 polymorphisms to increased risk of SJS/TEN when exposed to specific medications.
-AIDS is associated with 1000-fold increase risk of SJS/TEN.
+AIDS is associated with a thousandfold increased risk of SJS/TEN.

 The onset of SJS/TEN occurs 1-3 weeks, and sometimes as long as 8 weeks, after the ingestion of the culprit medication.
 It is typically preceded by nonspecific prodromal symptoms followed by characteristic skin and mucosal lesions.